raspberrypilearning/memory/en/step_6.md

 	end
 ```

-+ If the sequence is guessed correctly, you should add 1 to the score, to increase the length of the sequence.
-Add this block to the character's code _at the point you know the sequence was guessed correctly_.
++ If the sequence is guessed correctly, you should add `1` to the score to increase the length of the next sequence.
+Add this block to the character's code __at the point you know the sequence was guessed correctly__.

 ```blocks
 	change [score v] by (1)